junxit/us-congress-bills-111/metadata.md

 - 2010-07-19 — Introduced in Senate
 - 2010-07-19 — Read twice and referred to the Committee on Veterans' Affairs. (text of measure as introduced: CR S5995)
 - 2010-07-19 — Sponsor introductory remarks on measure.
 (CR S5994-5995)
+- 2010-08-05 — Committee on Veterans' Affairs.
+Ordered to be reported without amendment favorably.
+- 2010-09-02 — Committee on Veterans' Affairs.
+Reported by Senator Akaka under authority of the order of the Senate of 08/05/2010 without amendment.
+With written report No. 111-288.
+- 2010-09-02 — Committee on Veterans' Affairs.
+Reported by Senator Akaka under authority of the order of the Senate of 08/05/2010 without amendment.
+With written report No. 111-288.
+- 2010-09-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 559.